cerebral/cerebral/docs/docs/docs/in_depth/chains_and_paths.md

 Cerebral will now run this as one signal, first running *actionA*, then whatever is expressed in *chainA* and then run *actionB* last.

 ## Paths
-Chain can also express execution paths.
+Chains can also express execution paths.
 For example:

 ```js
 import actionA from '../actions/actionA'